 That conclusion may seem underwhelming, but what the COVID Decisions portend might be more worrisome.
 The NPCSC has not adopted a COVID decision of its own, but must be following local legislative developments closely.
 What has worked locally might serve as a model for future national legislation, which could give the government greater latitude in dealing with crises and attach criminal penalties to violations of emergency measures—something that local legislatures cannot do.
 In fact, such legislation is fast approaching.
 Last month, the NPCSC released a plan to update China’s public health legislation, with seventeen legislative projects scheduled for 2020 and 2021.
 It has added new provisions on emergency requisitions to the draft Civil Code [民法典], which the NPC will take up on Friday.
 It is also studying ways to toughen public health–related crimes in the next amendment to the Criminal Law [刑法].
 The most significant legislative changes are therefore yet to come.

-Co-written with Changhao Wei, with contribution by Taige Hu.
+With contribution by Taige Hu.

 “Provincial legislatures” is used as a shorthand for the standing committees of the people’s congresses of the provinces, directly governed municipalities, and autonomous regions.
 Similarly, “provinces” is used in this post to include provinces, directly governed municipalities, and autonomous regions, and “legislatures” means the people’s congresses and their standing committees, regardless of whether they actually have legislative power.